Collection inventory

 Arrangement

-Materials are arranged by series and in alphabetical or chronological order.
+Materials are arranged in alphabetical order.

 Table of Contents